My Marketing Plan to Get Your Property Sold

 Step 2 Pricing Your Home

 When a home is priced too low, you will not maximize your profit, and buyers may perceive that something is wrong with it.
-However, if the price is too high, buyers may avoid viewing your home because it’s not in their price range and concerned about meeting appraisal value.
+However, if the price is too high, buyers may avoid viewing your home because it’s not in their price range and are concerned about meeting appraisal value.
 Interestingly enough, asking too much might be more costly than asking too little for a property.
+Factors to consider:

-• Location
+Location

-• Condition
+Condition

-• Amenities
+Amenities

-• Price Per Square Foot
+Price Per Square Foot

 Step 3 Marketing Plan